AbdallahMoMen/Porject-7/README.md

 ## Features

-- Responsive design ensures compatibility with all screen sizes.
+- Responsive design for seamless experience on all devices
-- Product showcase for displaying items attractively.
+- Interactive slider to showcase featured movies
-- Customer testimonials section to build trust and credibility.
+- Movie categories to display different genres
-- Email subscription box integrated for user engagement.
+- Newsletter box for subscription to updates
-- Mobile-friendly layout provides seamless browsing experience.
+- Quick access footer for essential links

 ## Take A Look By Your Self >>>